Oplosaurus: History and taxonomy

 The tooth is large, 85 mm (3.35 in) tall in total, with a spatulate crown 52 mm (2.05 in) tall, comparable to Brachiosaurus; it has a pointed tip, a slightly compressed form "cheek" to tongue, a slight convexity to the base of the tongue-facing side, and wear facets.
 It is vaguely like a Brachiosaurus tooth, which is why the genus has for a time been referred to the Brachiosauridae.
 Earlier, Oplosaurus was typically referred to Pelorosaurus following an opinion of Friedrich von Huene in 1909, although Pelorosaurus is based on fragmentary remains that do not include teeth, making it impossible to prove the identity.
 (See Naish and Martill (2001) for a good review of Oplosaurus and Wealden sauropods in general; here is a more recent informal summation of the state of work.)

-Given how poor the Pelorosaurus holotype material is, and that it doesn't include teeth, recent reviews have retained Oplosaurus as a potentially valid but poorly known genus.
+Given how poor the Pelorosaurus holotype material is, and that it does not include teeth, recent reviews have retained Oplosaurus as a potentially valid but poorly known genus.
 Darren Naish, a British palaeontologist familiar with Wealden sauropods, has suggested informally that the genus may be a turiasaur but also co-authored an article concluding it was a member of the Camarasauridae.
 In any case, it likely belongs to the more general Macronaria.
-A 2022 review considered it to be a potential turiasaur, echoing Naish's suggestion.
+A 2016 paper describing turiasaur teeth from Portugal noted that Oplosaurus has the heart-shaped tooth morphology characteristic of the Turiasauria, but pending a more comprehensive understanding of the distribution of this morphology among sauropods, they did not formally refer Oplosaurus to Turiasauria.